andrewboudreau/HelloHost/README.md

 # HelloHost: Your Friendly Microservice Hosting Framework

-## Philosophy (or Mission)
+## Philosophy

-At the heart of HelloHost, our mission is to make software development accessible, simple, and secure.
-We believe that anyone, regardless of their technical prowess, should be able to build applications with ease.
-We focus on making this process intuitive, and we strive to ensure that the tools we provide are understandable by everyone.
+Provides a simple to extend basic microservices framework that is easy to extend, compose, and create with ai assistances.

 In pursuit of these goals, we abide by the following principles: